Abbeystead disaster: Inquest

 An inquest into the deaths was held at Lancaster in October 1984.
 The jury returned a majority verdict of accidental death on all 16 victims.

 The Health and Safety Executive investigated this incident and produced a special report in accordance with the Health and Safety at Work etc. Act 1974.

 Liability

-In March 1987, at Lancaster High Court, the building's designers Binnie & Partners were found to be 55 per cent liable in negligence for failing to exercise "reasonable care" in assessing the risk of methane.
-NWWA was found to be 30 per cent to blame for failing to ensure the plant was safe for visitors and employees by testing for methane and Edmund Nuttall Ltd, who constructed the works, were found 15 per cent liable for failing to carry out systematic tests for methane.
+In March 1987, at Lancaster High Court, the building's designers Binnie & Partners were found to be 55% liable in negligence for failing to exercise "reasonable care" in assessing the risk of methane.
+NWWA was found to be 30% to blame for failing to ensure the plant was safe for visitors and employees by testing for methane and Edmund Nuttall Ltd, who constructed the works, were found 15% liable for failing to carry out systematic tests for methane.
 All three appealed, and ultimately Binnie & Partners were found solely liable.
 Leave to appeal to the House of Lords was refused.
 In February 1989 most of the injured survivors and relatives of those who died accepted out-of-court settlements from Binnie & Partners.